nkrkv/xod/docs/tutorial/15-buttons/README.md

 same tutorial there.
 </div>

-So: buttons, here we are!
+So, buttons!

 We have already added the `button` node from `xod/common` hardware.
-As you remember, in that library, you can find nodes for working with specific hardware.

 ![Patch](./patch.png)

 The button node has a purple output pin called the `PRS`.
-This pin returns a new type of data: *Boolean*.
+This pin returns a new type of data: *boolean*.

-(TODO: conditions → states in the proj)

-Boolean data can have only two states: true or false.
+Boolean data can have either of two values: true or false.
 In our case, the `button` node returns a value of `false` when idle and `true` while the button is being pressed.

-Good news, everyone!
-In XOD, some types of data are compatible with others.
-Booleans and numbers are just two of them.
-Here are some basic rules of
+Good news, in XOD boolean and number data types are compatible.
+Here are two rules of datacasting:
-datacasting:

-* If you send a boolean (purple) `false` to a numeric (green) input, it will be interpreted as a numeric 0.
-* If you send a boolean `true`, it will be interpreted as a numeric 1.
+* Boolean-to-number: if you send a boolean false to a numeric (green) input, it will be interpreted as a numeric 0; if you send a boolean true, it will be interpreted as a numeric 1.
-* If you send any numeric value except 0 to a boolean (purple) input, it will be interpreted as `true`.
-* And if you send numeric 0, it will be interpreted as boolean `false`.
+* Number-to-boolean: if you send any numeric value except 0 to a boolean (purple) input; it will be interpreted as true, and if you send 0, it will be interpreted as false.

 ## Test circuit